 Each of Gareth Mason’s ceramic jars represents a small cosmic explosion.
 Intensely expressive and energetic in character, Mason’s work reflects his eagerness to capture the dynamics and the mysteries of creation.
-Based on the transformative power of fire, so Mason, spirit is freed from earth – his artistic medium –and in turn ceramics come to life.
+Immersed in the transformative power of fire, Mason’s spirit is, as it were, freed through earth – his artistic medium –and in turn his ceramics acquire a life of their own.
 Indeed, the ceramic jars undergo a metamorphic process when, guided by intuition and improvisation, Mason first throws them by hand and subsequently manipulates them by multiple firing, glazing, and the inclusion of varied materials over a period of up to several years.
 The result in each case is an astounding richness in texture, form, and visual density.Unconventional in his approach, Gareth Mason is one of Britain’s most individual ceramicists.
 He has extensive experience as a teacher of, and has been published in many books and articles about ceramics.
 His work is widely collected in the UK as well as internationally.

 Gareth Mason is a Fellow of the Craft Potters Association and Brother of the Art